 The hydrological setting of the project was within the D62F and D33B quaternary catchment of the Orange River system.
-The nearest Sub Quaternary Reach associated with the project includes the D62F-04509.
+The nearest Sub Quaternary Reach associated with the project includes the D62F-04509 and D33B-05021.
 Within the context of the climate and hydrological setting, this project area is drained by unnamed non-perennial watercourses.

-The outcome of this assessment delineated 3 watercourse HGM units within the Area of Interest (Aol).
+The outcome of this assessment delineated 3 watercourse HGM units within the Area of Interest (AoI).
 Where the summarised information is presented in Table 8-1.
-These watercourses were derived to range from largely natural (class B) and largely modified (class D) Present Ecological Status.
+These watercourses were derived to range from largely natural (class B) and moderately modified (class C) Present Ecological Status.
 The watercourses were classified as having Very High and High Ecological Importance and Sensitivity ratings.
 A scientific buffer was calculated for the watercourses, where a 40m buffer for depressions and 30m for rivers was utilised to protect these sensitive environments.